annaorosz/youtube_spam/README.md

 metric to measure the performance of the model.

-This metric divides the true positive values found by all positive values found. because it is more important to find the 'ham' comments than the spam comments.
+This metric divides the true positive values found by all positive values found.
+In this application it is more important to find the 'ham' comments than the spam comments.
 This is because it is less of a problem to classify a spam as ham and have an additional comment than the other way around, which would lead to disregarding the comment altogether.
-Another important metric which is widely used in the field of Natural Language processing, which, upon inspection I have found to be the best measurement of performance for this problem.
-This harmonic mean takes sort of an average between recall and precision (another useful text classification metric).
+Another important metric which is widely used in the field of Natural Language processing, which, upon inspection, I have found to be the best measurement of performance for this problem.
+The harmonic mean (f1) takes an "average" between recall and precision (another useful text classification metric).
 However, when the two values differ by a lot, it tends to be biased towards the lower value.